bcnmy/docs/versioned_docs/version-1.0/sdk-reference/network-switch.md

 // Initialize the Smart Account

 let options = {
   activeNetworkId: ChainId.GOERLI,
- supportedNetworksIds: [ ChainId.GOERLI, ChainId.POLYGON_MAINNET, ChainId.POLYGON_MUMBAI
+  supportedNetworksIds: [
- ]}
+    ChainId.GOERLI,
+    ChainId.POLYGON_MAINNET,
+    ChainId.POLYGON_MUMBAI,
+  ],
+};

 let smartAccount = new SmartAccount(walletProvider, options);
 smartAccount = await smartAccount.init();
 ```

 In the example above, Goerli has been selected as the currently active chain.
 Goerli, Polygon Mainnet, and Polygon Mumbai are the supported chains.

 Once the wallet instance is instantiated, and the default chain is selected, dApp can choose to make transactions on any of the supported chains other than a currently active chain.

 You can do that in two ways.